 Ironically, but fittingly, Walsh and Ambrose in The Blackwash of 1988 were the only two men to hold their heads high.
 The West Indies knew it.
 And England and the rest of the whole wide world confirmed it.
-All his teammates had fallen prey to the extreme pressure generated by the relentless Englishmen.
+Every one of his colleagues had succumbed to the intense strain produced by the unrelenting Englishmen.

 They could not score off him, and when it was his turn to bat, he could not tie him down.
 When Dominic Cork finally found the edge of his bat for one last time, an era had come to an end.
 Michael Atherton, the catcher, knew it.
 And he too was shattered as he scooped the ball in slow motion as his teammate’s assembled for a guard of honor for the eternal nemesis of theirs.